david-kishi/US_Energy_Consumption_Analysis/README.md

 # U.S. Energy Consumption Analysis

-An analysis on data of traffic and energy consumption in the US.
+An analysis on data of total energy consumption and CO2 emissions in the US.

 ## Data Sources
 |Name|Type|Description|Website|